|

-An amazing Gorilla discovery, ironically through a tip-off from hunters, has astonished researchers and conservationists world wide.
 An estimated 125 000 Western Lowland Gorillas have been discovered living in a remote swampy area of Northern Congo.
 The area is inaccessible and has good food sources which together with government initiatives have surely saved these animals.

 It would appear that this is the highest population of Gorillas ever found.
 Having said that, the threats that face these reclusive and shy creatures today are overwhelming, and efforts to work with the Congolese government and sponsors to protect these animals must continue unabated.